 Software driver development

-Software driver development is one of the basic parts of the automotive system architecture.
+Software driver development is one of the basic parts of automotive system architecture.
 It allows programs to access hardware.
 Hence, it provides a software interface, to which the hardware is connected.

 Through software drivers, the user of the vehicle can make a command that translates to the driver.